Léonie Martin

 Léonie Martin, also known as Sister Françoise-Thérèse, VHM (3 June 1863 – 17 June 1941) was a French Catholic nun who led a cloistered life as a member of the Visitation Sisters.
 She was the daughter of Saints Louis Martin and Marie-Azélie Guérin Martin and an elder sister of Saint Thérèse of Lisieux.
 She is sometimes dubbed Saint Thérèse's "difficult sister".

-Her cause for beatification was permitted to be introduced in the Diocese of Bayeux and Lisieux in 2015, and she has been given the posthumous title Servant of God.
+Her cause for beatification was introduced in the Diocese of Bayeux and Lisieux in 2015, and she was given the posthumous title Servant of God.

 Life

 Marie Léonie Martin was born in Alençon in the department of Orne in France on 3 June 1863.
 She was the third child born to Louis and Zélie Martin – both of whom were canonized on 18 October 2015 by Pope Francis.
 She had several siblings, including Thérèse, who was canonized within Léonie's lifetime.
 The Martin daughters each bore the first baptismal name "Marie", just as Zélie, her siblings and her nieces did, but only the eldest Martin child commonly used the name.

 As a child, Léonie had fragile health; at eighteen months old, she almost died.
 She suffered from the whooping cough in addition to measles with strong convulsions and eczema.
 She was a restless child, who was seen as a burden on her mother, who suffered much to care for her – a difficult child.
 She was so disruptive at the Visitation convent school that she was asked to leave.
+It was later revealed that Léonie was abused as a child by the family's maid.

 Her mother died on 28 August 1877, leaving the fourteen-year-old Léonie with her father and sisters.
 With his own siblings long since buried and Zélie's sister predeceasing her in February 1877, Louis Martin and his five daughters then moved to Lisieux to be near their remaining close family, (Marie) Isidore Guérin, his wife and daughters.
 Léonie was a boarding pupil at the school run by the Benedictine nuns of the Abbey of Notre Dame du Pré in Lisieux, where Thérèse later studied.

 Louis and Zélie both unsuccessfully pursued monastic lives before their marriage.
 Zélie had zealously prayed for their children to be consecrated to God.
 In October 1882, Léonie's older sister, Pauline, entered the Carmelite Monastery at Lisieux.
 Three of her sisters later followed.

 In October 1886, the Martin family visited Alençon so that their oldest daughter, Marie Louise, could see the scenes of her childhood and say goodbye to their friends there before she entered the Carmelite Monastery in Lisieux.
 While there, Léonie, then 23, unexpectedly entered the monastery of the Poor Clares; however, she found their austere rule too difficult and remained there only six weeks.
 In the summer of 1887 she entered the Monastery of the Visitation at Caen, but returned to Lisieux only six months later.
 Soon after that, in April 1888, Thérèse, then 15, entered the Carmelite Monastery at Lisieux.